ControlCompany/ControlCompany/README.md

 Once enabled you will be able to see the full list of monsters to spawn and control for the current level. **These monsters are NOT stable yet so use at your own risk!**

 ## Mod controls
 There are 3 player control modes while using the mod, **Player, Ghost and Monster** modes.
+Control keys can be configured, see [Keybind configuration](#keybind-configuration).

 ### Player mode
 This is just the default player mode as if you were playing the game with a few extra keys.